 On the eyes: Deep ruby, pinking out at the edges, med+ concentration, bright, med tears, no gas, floc present (a bit hazy).

 On the nose: floral and a tinge of citrus (think citron peel), herbaceous (think thyme) brought together with rhubarb, and currants, med alcohol.

 On the tongue: Med+ tannin, Med+ acid, med alcohol, tight.
 Tart cherry, red currants, hints of tobacco, finished with a clean mineralty.
-Would benefit from decanting and drinking with food - a serviceable table wine. — a year ago
+Would benefit from decanting and drinking with food - a serviceable table wine. — 4 years ago